Four ways companies can get “back to business” safely by prioritising indoor air quality

-If you’re an office manager or business owner and find yourself currently preparing to return your staff to their primary workplace locations, or if you’re an employee preparing to head back into your office, trepidation and hesitance are completely reasonable emotions.
+If you’re an tenant or office manager and find yourself currently preparing to return your staff to their primary workplace locations, or if you’re an employee preparing to head back into your office, trepidation and hesitance are completely reasonable emotions.
 These concerns raise a number of questions.
-What changes to workflow or your building itself can be made in order to ensure a safe and comfortable operation?
+What changes to my workflow or the building itself can be made in order to ensure a safe and comfortable operation?
 Can we quickly and easily implement any new safety measures that won’t hurt our already-tight budget?

 Be Honest About Your HVAC

 It all starts with the HVAC system.
 Tenants and office managers can ask their building owner's to assess their current HVAC system to ensure it is functioning properly, cleaned regularly, and circulating in outside air constantly and effectively.